HyakkimaruPY/Hanzi-Reader/README.md

 Hanzi Reader is **not** a commercial product.

-Hanzi Reader does **not** claim ownership over third-party sources, voices, APIs, datasets, websites, libraries or learning materials.
+Hanzi Reader is **not** claiming ownership over third-party sources, voices, APIs, datasets, websites or learning materials.

-Hanzi Reader only provides a reader, interface, study layer, translation layer, indexing layer and integration layer for educational purposes.
+Hanzi Reader only provides a reader, interface, study layer, translation layer, index and integration layer for learning purposes.

 ---

-## Third-party sources and content
+## Sources and third-party content

-This project may index, connect to, reference or integrate free, public or browser-accessible third-party resources, including:
+This project may index, connect to, reference, or integrate free/public third-party resources and browser-accessible services, including:

-- Browser voices
-- Microsoft Edge voices
+- Browser / Microsoft Edge text-to-speech voices
 - Translation services
 - Chinese learning sources
 - Pinyin tools